utashih/pmwcas/README.md

 # Persistent Multi-Word Compare-and-Swap (PMwCAS) for NVRAM

+**Disclaimer:** for a stable and feature-complete PMwCAS please checkout Microsoft's original repo, this fork contains some follow up work upon the original PMwCAS, due to limited developing resources, all the new features will only test on the latest Linux environment.

 ![Windows Build Status](https://justinlevandoski.visualstudio.com/_apis/public/build/definitions/c59a8e03-b063-4da5-8b4b-b0092d61c7cb/3/badge "Windows Build Status")

 PMwCAS is a library that allows atomically changing multiple 8-byte words on non-volatile memory in a lock-free manner.
 It allows developers to easily build lock-free data structures for non-volatile memory and requires no custom recovery logic from the application.
 More details are described in the following [slide deck](http://www.cs.sfu.ca/~tzwang/pmwcas-slides.pdf), [full paper](http://justinlevandoski.org/papers/ICDE18_mwcas.pdf) and [extended abstract](http://www.cs.sfu.ca/~tzwang/pmwcas-nvmw.pdf):